joshuanario/pepepages/public/perf_eng.md

 # Fundamentals 1/3: Inferential Statistics

 In Pierre-Simon Laplace's published work *Essai philosophique sur les probabilités*, he wrote something titled "Princple VI" that would lay down the foundation to inductive probabilities, which I personally used heavily in performance engineering any computer systems for reliability and usability.
-Thomas Bayes' theorem is also a must know.
-The main idea is: collecting diverse performance datapoints from a commputer system under simulated load will provide insight on how the computer system will perform under real-world traffic.
+Thomas Bayes' theorem is also a must-know.
+The main idea is: collecting diverse performance datapoints from a computer system under simulated load will provide insight on how the computer system will perform under real-world traffic.
 Also, hypothesis testing and residual computations can give insights on benchmark comparisons.
 By using statistical analysis and forcing performance engineers to design experiments, subjectivity and confirmation bias is removed from the analytical results.
 I have personally seen engineers rerun benchmarks because it did not meet their expected results.
 I have seen engineering teams run benchmarks with no hypothesis in mind, and then subsequently author a hypothesis after the benchmark results are printed.
 I have met engineers that confidently accepted statistical analysis results from just one performance datapoint.
 I'm guessing these engineers never heard of central limit theorem.
 I call them gambling engineers.
 They are either ignorant of statistical concepts or they choose to not apply any statistics to their engineering efforts.
 In the end, I always witnessed the eventual results of their gambled engineering, which is the frequent failure modes of their computer systems.

 # Fundamentals 2/3: Performance Engineering Team

-The team should be composed of :
+The team should be composed of:

 1. Data Scientist: This role should be filled by a competent statistician who can identify dependent and independent random variables in an experiment or benchmark.
 This person ensures that every experiments and benchmarks are free of biases and are mathematically sound.
-2. Load Generator Operator:  This role should be filled by a capable server administrator who can build the computer system (the SUT) from the ground up and install different softwares like load generators and analytical computation softwares.
+1. Load Generator Operator:  This role should be filled by a capable server administrator who can build the computer system (the SUT) from the ground up and install different softwares like load generators and analytical computation softwares.
 This person's goal is to use a load generator to run benchmarks on SUT, collect its performance datapoints, and conduct experiments.
-3. Application Performance Monitor:  This role should be filled by a capable server administrator who can install monitoring tools and telemetry software on the computer system (the SIP).
+1. Application Performance Monitor:  This role should be filled by a capable server administrator who can install monitoring tools and telemetry software on the computer system (the SIP).
 This person's goal is to collect enough performance datapoints from the SIP in order to run experiments and benchmark comparisons.
 This person should also know operating range, load growth trends, and states of the computer system that will dictate some of the parameters of the benchmarks or experiments.
-4. Software Engineer: This role should be filled by a skilled computer programmer that can develop different computer applications such as load generators, performance measurement collectors, analytical computation programs, and analysis report viewer.
+1. Software Engineer: This role should be filled by a skilled computer programmer that can develop different computer applications such as load generators, performance measurement collectors, analytical computation programs, and analysis report viewer.
 Ideally, this role can build and operate the software on a cronjob (or any scheduling tool) as requested by other performance engineers.

 # Fundamentals 3/3: Statistical Analysis Standard

 1. Never use any statistical analysis that has a confidence level lower than 95%.
-2. Linear regressions must have a coefficient of determination, $R^2$, greater than 0.6 to be considered an acceptable predictive model.
+1. Linear regressions must have a coefficient of determination, $R^2$, greater than 0.6 to be considered an acceptable predictive model.
 Collect more datapoints in order to achieve this value.
 I recommend collecting datapoints from 100 attack points as a starting point even though the *one-in-ten* rule states that 10 is a good starting point.
-3. Hypothesis tests must use an alpha threshold of no more than 0.05, which relates to a confidence level of 95%.
+1. Hypothesis tests must use an alpha threshold of no more than 0.05, which relates to a confidence level of 95%.
-4. Datasets used in a hypothesis tests must be at least 100 in sample size.
+1. Datasets used in a hypothesis tests must be at least 100 in sample size.
-5. Sample sizes of two datasets for a single two-sample hypothesis test must not be unequal by over 25% of the larger sample size.
+1. Sample sizes of two datasets for a single two-sample hypothesis test must not be unequal by over 25% of the larger sample size.

 # Useful and Common Hypothesis Tests